 Key words: Enhanced recovery; Surgery; Fast track; Perioperative management; Postoperative outcome

-Core tip: There is a strong and evolving evidence base to support ERAS programs in abdominal surgery.
+Core tip: There is a strong and evolving evidence base to support Enhanced Recovery After Surgery (ERAS) programs in abdominal surgery.
 Such pathways are safe and efficient in enhancing recovery and reducing morbidity.
 However, patient-related outcomes, cost effectiveness and long-term benefits from ERAS protocols need to be studied more carefully in the future.
 To support efficient and successful implementation, further educational efforts have to be performed on a national or regional level to improve the standard of care in the general population.

 Segelman J, Nygren J. Evidence or eminence in abdominal surgery: Recent improvements in perioperative care.
 World J Gastroenterol 2014; in press